 Blockchain networks are an ever-emerging and quickly changing world, with new competitors entering the crypto realm every day.
 The increasing maturity of blockchain technology and the demand for even more robust blockchain networks cannot be denied for sure.

-We hope that the list of blockchain networks mentioned above will help you keep up to date and in pace with newer blockchains, and we can rest assured that this list is relentlessly going to change over the years to come.
+We hope that this showcase of the best blockchains mentioned above will help you keep up to date and in pace with newer blockchains, and we can rest assured that this list is relentlessly going to change over the years to come.
 If you are interested in what blockchain actually means, check out our article!

 - Types of Blockchain